Intermediate Macdonald Polynomials and Their Vector Versions: Introduction

 as modules over $A_0:= A^{W_0}$ by mapping $A_J\ni f\mapsto f\otimes e(W_J)$ and then symmetrising ($e(W_J)$ is the basis vector of $K[W_0/W_J]$ corresponding to the coset of the neutral element).
 However, in the context of Macdonald polynomials, the group $W_0$ and its subgroups are rather artificial, and it makes much more sense to phrase our constructions in terms of the double-affine Hecke algebra $\tilde{\mathfrak{H}}$ from \cite{macdonald}.
-Luckily, the authors of \cite{stokmanInduced} show that it is possible to establish a $\tilde{\mathfrak{H}}$-module structure (even more than one) on $A\otimes K[W_0/W_J]$, which they call $\mathbb{M}_J(\phi)$.
-We show that the \enquote{spherical} vectors of $\mathbb{M}_J(\phi)$ are indeed in $A_0$-linear equivalence with $A_J$.
+Luckily, the authors of~\cite{stokmanInduced} show that it is possible to establish a $\tilde{\mathfrak{H}}$-module structure (even more than one) on $A\otimes K[W_0/W_J]$, which they call $\mathbb{M}_J(\phi)$.
+We show that the ``spherical'' vectors of $\mathbb{M}_J(\phi)$ are indeed in $A_0$-linear equivalence with $A_J$.
+This result has been proven independently in~\cite{Ven25}.

 This vector-valued interpretation is especially valuable if we seek to connect our theory to representation theory.
-In the classical theory (i.e. Lie groups), $(A\otimes K[W_0/W_J])^{W_0}$ is exactly the form that suitable matrix-spherical functions take.
-In fact, besides the well-known correspondence between symmetric Heckman--Opdam polynomials ($W_J=W_0$) and zonal spherical functions of symmetric pairs from e.g. \cite{heckmanSchlichtkrull}, a concrete connection between intermediate Heckman--Opdam polynomials and matrix spherical functions of symmetric pairs has been shown in \cite{mvpVectorValued,mvpBC1} for some examples.
-For quantum groups, a similar connection between symmetric Macdonald polynomials and zonal spherical functions of quantum symmetric pairs was proven in \cite{letzter}, so it stands to reason to look for matrix spherical functions in the Macdonald version of $(A\otimes K[W_0/W_J])^{W_0}$, i.e. the spherical elements of $\mathbb{M}_J(\phi)$.
+In the classical theory (i.e., Lie groups), $(A\otimes K[W_0/W_J])^{W_0}$ is exactly the form that suitable matrix-spherical functions take.
+In fact, besides the well-known correspondence between symmetric Heckman--Opdam polynomials ($W_J=W_0$) and zonal spherical functions of symmetric pairs from, e.g., \cite{heckmanSchlichtkrull}, a concrete connection between intermediate Heckman--Opdam polynomials and matrix spherical functions of symmetric pairs has been shown in~\cite{mvpBC1,mvpVectorValued} for some examples.
+For quantum groups, a similar connection between symmetric Macdonald polynomials and zonal spherical functions of quantum symmetric pairs was proven in~\cite{letzter}, so it stands to reason to look for matrix spherical functions in the Macdonald version of~${(A\otimes K[W_0/W_J])^{W_0}}$, i.e., the spherical elements of~${\mathbb{M}_J(\phi)}$.